 |Certification/Licensing||Voluntary certification will demonstrate a medical assistant's knowledge and skills in the field||Physician assistants must pass a physician assistant certification exam that is required for licensure|

 |Experience||In order to learn about office policies and procedures, on-the-job training may be necessary for medical assistants||Physician assistant programs will prefer that applicants have some experience in the field|

 |Key Skills||Medical assistants must have strong analytical skills and must be very detail oriented||Physician assistants also must be very detail oriented and able to work under pressure while treating patients|

 |Salary||$29,960 per year (Median salary as of May, 2014 for medical assistants)||$95,820 per year (Median salary as of May, 2014 for physician assistants)|

 Sources: U.S. Bureau of Labor Statistics (BLS); Monster.com job postings (August 2012)

 Step 1: Earn a Medical Assistant Certificate

-A certificate in medical assisting will prepare students to work in a healthcare setting and become part of a medical team.
-Students will learn how to perform routine clinical and administrative tasks; these include taking vital signs, collecting patient data, dressing changes, scheduling, bookkeeping, requesting laboratory tests and scheduling.
-In order to prepare for a medical assistant career, students will take courses involving anatomy, physiology, nutrition and patient care.
+A certificate in medical assisting prepares students to work in healthcare settings and become part of a medical team.
+Students learn how to perform routine clinical and administrative tasks; these include taking vital signs, collecting patient data, changing dressings, bookkeeping, requesting laboratory tests and scheduling.
+In order to prepare for a medical assistant career, students take courses involving anatomy, physiology, nutrition and patient care.

 - Choose an accredited program.
 In order to prepare for certification, students should pursue a program that is accredited by the Commission on Accreditation of Allied Health Education Programs.
-Graduating from an accredited program will ensure employers that students are prepared for work upon graduation.
+Graduating from an accredited program ensures employers that students are prepared for work upon graduation.

 Step 2: Participate in a Practicum